nahco314/foro-rustfmt/README.md

 rustfmt depends on the rustc library, and can only be built as a target that can build rustc itself.
 WASM does not fall into this category, so **it can only be used as a native DLL.**

-If your platform is supported (for now, x86_64-unknown-linux-gnu, x86_64-apple-darwin and aarch64-apple-darwin are supported), you can use this plugin as normal dll-pack plugin.
+This plugin provides native plug-ins for most platforms, so it usually works fine. for now, x86_64-unknown-linux-gnu, x86_64-apple-darwin, aarch64-apple-darwin and x86_64-pc-windows-msvc are supported.